The Environmental Impact of Artist Studios (and How to Minimize It)

 RELATED ARTICLES

-SOURCING SUSTAINABLE & ETHICAL ART SUPPLIES: MORE THAN SHOPPING
+SOURCING SUSTAINABLE & ETHICAL ART SUPPLIES: MORE THAN SHOPPINg

 Artists have the power to transform our art supplies from potential environmental hazards into catalysts for positive change.
 Let's harness our collective creativity to make Helsinki a shining example of sustainable art practice on the global stage.